-Through October l'm giving a series of free tours, with those through July listed below.
-They're among the hundreds of events going on in New York this year to celebrate the work of urban planning expert Jane Jacobs.
+Through October l'm giving a series of free tours, these being among the hundreds of events going on in New York this summer and fall to celebrate the work of urban planning expert Jane Jacobs.
 Except for the two that are baseball-related (for which registration is necessary), the following are open to all with no reservations required - just show up ten minutes early and you're set.
 Info and details appear on the calendar page of this website, which is updated regularly.

 Tues.
 11/8 9:30 - 11:30 am - A Walk Across the Brooklyn Bridge (Meeting Place: given to those who register at firstname.lastname@example.org)

 Weds.
 11/23 1 - 2:30 pm - Hidden in Plain Sight: History Through Grand Central (Meeting Place: given to those who register at email@example.com)

 Fri.
 11/25 9 - 11 am - New York Before the Europeans (Meeting Place: Bowling Green Park in downtown Manhattan)